Contents

 Copying VHS-C to DVD

-If you would like to copy your VHS-C to DVD, you can do it through two ways.
+If you would like to copy your VHS-C to DVD, you can do it in two ways.

 The second option is through computer video capture as explained above.
-After capturing video and storing it as a digital file in your computer, you may proceed to export is as DVD.
+After capturing video and storing it as a digital file on your computer, you may proceed to burn it is as a DVD.

 Most video editing programs have burn-to-DVD as an export option.

-For this, you must have a DVD+/-RW drive in your computer.
+For this, you must have a DVD+/-RW drive or a DVD writer on your computer.

 VHS-C to Digital Service

-If you have only a tape or two to convert to digital, you could check out the neighborhood analog to digital conversion service.
+If you have only a tape or two to convert to digital, you could check out the neighborhood tape to digital conversion service.

 This would save the money of sourcing for almost-obsolete equipment and setting them only to store them away after the conversion.

-VHS-C to digital conversion service offer quality conversion with their high-end equipment and you can rest assured you’ll get your converted video in your preferred digital video format.
+VHS-C to digital conversion service offers quality conversion with their high-end equipment and you can rest assured you’ll get your converted video in your preferred digital video format.